Skip to main content

 Bench Book - 5.3.7 The Public Duty Doctrine

 Some states recognize the so-called public duty doctrine—the idea that a government official has no legal duty to protect an individual citizen from harm caused by a third person.
 The rule recognizes the limited resources of law enforcement and a refusal to expose the police and others to liability for every criminal’s act.
 The doctrine applies to probation officers in some jurisdictions.
-In North Carolina, for example, the public duty doctrine barred a claim against a probation officer who failed to take action when an offender’s electronic leg band broke and the offender went on to kill a woman.
+In North Carolina, for example, the public duty doctrine barred a claim against a probation officer who failed to take action when a supervised individual’s electronic leg band broke and the individual went on to kill a woman.
 Humphries v.
 Dep’t of Corr., 479 S.E.2d 27 (N.C.
 Ct.
 App.
 1996).

 References